-• Federal guidelines for oversight of dual use life sciences research should be developed by the relevant federal agencies with a role or interest in life sciences research.
-The guidelines should take into consideration the recommendations of the NSABB as well as public comments on the NSABB recommendations.
+Federal Guidelines.
+Federal guidelines for oversight of dual use life sciences research should be developed by the relevant federal agencies with a role or interest in life sciences research.
+The guidelines should take into consideration the recommendations of the NSABB, including the considerations for a code of conduct and the specific tools/guidances developed for identifying dual use research of concern, for assessing and managing risk, and for communicating dual use research responsibly-as well as public comments on the NSABB recommendations.